-The directors present their report on the affairs of Stanbic IBTC Holdings PLC ("the company") and its subsidiaries ("the group"), together with the consolidated financial statements and auditor's report for the half year ended 30 June 2017.
+The directors present their annual report on the affairs of Stanbic IBTC Holdings PLC ("the company") and its subsidiaries ("the group"), together with the consolidated financial statements and auditor's report for the year ended 31 December 2017.

 The company was incorporated in Nigeria under the Companies & Allied Matters Act (CAMA) as a public limited liability company on 14 March 2012.
 The company's shares were listed on 23 November 2012 on the floor of The Nigerian Stock Exchange.